mre/endler.dev/content/2024/be-simple/index.md

 - No streaming subscriptions.
 No Disney+, no Netflix.
 TV is fine, but I rarely watch TV.
 - No gym memberships.
 Just run in the park.
 - No Instagram or TikTok, but part of that is getting old.
 - My shoes are 6 years old.
-So is my waredrobe.
+So is most of my wardrobe.
 - No meetings if possible.
 I'm the guy who sits at his desk for 8 hours straight, only getting up for toilet breaks twice.
 - No property; I'm a happy tenant.
 - No commute; I work remotely.